tessaSlice/TrekTician/SETUP.md

 TBD: List out instructions for running the React framework.

 This is the library we used to create the globe: https://github.com/vasturiano/react-globe.gl?tab=readme-ov-file#globe-layer

+This link may be helpful when installing: https://learn.microsoft.com/en-us/windows/dev-environment/javascript/react-on-wsl